 For optimal effect, PCIT requires one session per week for an average a 12-15 weeks.
 The number of sessions needed is dependent on the parent’s commitment to practicing the skills at home with their child.
 Like any sport or other endeavor, the more you practice the more quickly you master new skills.

-Our PCIT Team is lead by Emily Hardcastle, LCSW, a Level 1 PCIT Trainer and Certified PCIT Therapist.
-Our other PCIT Therapists are Lauren Beem, LMSW, Hilary Hughes, PsyD, Jessica Chapman, LCSW, and Ciera Schoonover, PhD,
+Our PCIT Team is lead by Emily Hardcastle, LCSW, a Certified PCIT Therapist and Within Agency Trainer, and Lauren Been, LMSW, a Certified PCIT Therapist currently completing her Within Agency Trainer credentials.
+Our other PCIT Therapists are Heidi Hensley, LPC-MHSP, Hilary Hughes, PsyD, and Jessica Chapman, LCSW.